What is breast cancer?

 Breast cancer is a malignant tumor that starts in the cells of the breast.
 A malignant tumor is a group of cancer cells that can grow into (invade) surrounding tissues or spread (metastasize) to distant areas of the body.
 The disease occurs almost entirely in women, but men can get it, too.

-The remainder of this document refers only to breast cancer in women.
-For information on breast cancer in men, see our document, Breast Cancer in Men.
+This information refers only to breast cancer in women.
+For information on breast cancer in men, see Breast Cancer in Men.

 The normal breast